Suşehri

-Suşehri is a town and a district of Sivas Province of Turkey.
-The mayor is Fazlı Yüksel (AKP).
+Suşehri (formerly: Endires) is a town in Sivas Province of Turkey.
+It is the seat of Suşehri District.
+Its population is 15,960 (2022).
+The mayor is Ahmet Ayhan Kayaoğlu (MHP), since 2024.

-Suşehri is one of the country sides of Sivas.

 Name

 The first localization of Suşehri is 2 km east of the city centre.
 After the country, called Bulahiye, had collapsed by earthquakes started to grow with the name of Andıryas at the place where it is now.
 In Kurdish the known as Bilekan.

 According to county arrangement, which is done in 1857, Şebinkarahisar was gotten from Trabzon, then Amasya, Tokat and Şebinkarahisar were given to Sivas. with this arrangement Gölova (Suşar) and Akşar were cancelled.
 Then Village of Endıres was composed a county and called Suşehri.

 In 1933 Şebinkarahisar became a town with a new law and it was given Giresun and Suşehri was given Sivas.
 However Suşehri is a part of Caucasian with its properties of culture and geography.

-Administration

-City of Suşehri depended to Sivas with its administrative.
-There are two city organization which are city center and Çataloluk Village.
-Also there are 70 villages, 42 fields and 112 digs.
-It is as far as 132 km from Sivas.